- Chart

 History and Background

 Microsoft Corporation was founded by Bill Gates and Paul Allen on April 4, 1975.
 It initially focused on developing and selling BASIC interpreters for the Altair 8800.
-A pivotal moment was the licensing of MS-DOS to IBM in 1981, which became the operating system for the IBM PC and its clones, catapulting Microsoft to dominance.
-The release of Windows in 1985 and subsequent versions like Windows 95 solidified its position in the personal computer market.
-Over the decades, Microsoft has evolved significantly, expanding into enterprise software, cloud computing, gaming, and hardware, with a recent strong emphasis on artificial intelligence.
+A pivotal moment was the licensing of MS-DOS to IBM for its personal computer in 1981, which led to widespread adoption.
+The company later introduced Windows, a graphical operating system that revolutionized personal computing.
+Over the decades, Microsoft expanded into software, hardware, cloud computing, and gaming, evolving from a PC software company to a diversified technology giant.

 Core Business Areas